veertuinc/anka-docs/content/en/docs/Anka Build Cloud/CI Plugins/Jenkins/_index.md

 Pipelines can have multiple agents running in one build (also in parallel).
 Therefore, the plugin relies on the buildResult to tell if it needs to execute the "save image request".
 You have two options to prevent pushing the new Tag prematurely:

-1. Wrap your step-level commands in a catchError ([from our Nested Example](https://github.com/veertuinc/jenkins-dynamic-label-example/blob/nested-example/Jenkinsfile)):
+1. Wrap your step-level commands in a catchError ([from our Nested Cache Builder Example](https://github.com/veertuinc/jenkins-dynamic-label-example/blob/nested-cache-builder-example/Jenkinsfile)):
     ```javascript
     stage("run-on-NESTED_LABEL-vm") {
       agent { label "${NESTED_LABEL}" }